 This book is available as an ebook and an audiobook through the Dalhousie Libraries.
 For more information on how to access the ebook, please consult the ebook LibGuide.

 About the book:

 Dal Reads is designed to encourage people in the Dalhousie community to share their love of books.
-Launched in 2009, the program brings the Dalhousie community together through the shared experience of reading the same book and taking part in programming related to the book.
+Launched in 2009, the program brings the Dalhousie community together to read the same book and take part in programming related to the book.

 A Dal Reads book:

-- must be in print and available for purchase in paperback
+- must be in print and available for purchase in paperback, ebook, and audiobook; and

 - must be strongly written with elements that will generate excitement among readers.

 - provide students with a common intellectual experience that will serve as an introduction to both Dalhousie University and post-secondary academic life in general.